robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "I—" She swallowed.
 "I screwed up today, Celeste.
 Like, so bad."

 "How?"
 My hands had tightened on the phone.
-She was shrinking—the old Charlie shape—and it made something in me go hard and protective at the same time.
+She was shrinking — the old Charlie shape — and it made something in me go hard and protective at the same time.

 “Charli.”
 I kept my voice level.
 “Listen to me.
 Are you allowed to make mistakes?”